cedadev/nlds/docs/source/system-status.rst

 ----

-going to ```/system/stats/``` on a search engine or http://127.0.0.1:8000/system/stats/ will show you a table of what services are currently running and the tags of any consumers that have failed
+going to ```/system/stats/``` on a search engine or <http://127.0.0.1:8000/system/stats/>
+will show you a table of what microservices are currently running and the tags of any consumers that have failed